winter-cardinal/winter-cardinal/README.md

+### WinterCardinal

-Winter Cardinal is a library for real-time web applications build on top of the Spring framework.
+WinterCardinal is a library for real-time web applications build on top of the Spring framework.
 It is designed for making single-page applications stable against unintended network/server failures.
 The controller class and its fields defined on a server will be synchronized with clones on browsers in real time.
 Also enables us to call methods defined on the controller class from browsers.